 This tour takes in the best of Halifax as well as exploring the life and times of Anne Lister.

-With the new drama Gentleman Jack about the real life of lesbian landowner and diarist being produced jointly by the BBC and HBO – our tour aims to bring the story to life.
+With the new drama Gentleman Jack about the real life of lesbian landowner and diarist recently aired by the BBC and HBO – our tour aims to bring the story to life.
 The 8 part series is written by Sally Wainwright who also wrote Last Tango in Halifax and the popular drama Happy Valley.

 We will start off by visiting Shibden Hall, where the series is based and which has been restored to how it would have been in 1832 when Anne Lister inherited the estate from her uncle.